From the official releases by the NHL and NHLPA:

-FINAL TEAM NORTH AMERICA 2016 WORLD CUP OF HOCKEY ROSTER
+FINAL TEAM RUSSIA 2016 WORLD CUP OF HOCKEY ROSTER

-TORONTO (May 27, 2016) – The Team North America management staff announced today its final 23-man roster for the World Cup of Hockey 2016, the best-on-best international hockey championship from Sept.
+TORONTO (May 27, 2016) -- The Russian Ice Hockey Federation announced today its final 23-man roster for the World Cup of Hockey 2016, the best-on-best international hockey championship from Sept.
 17 to Oct.
 1, 2016, in Toronto.
 Seven players were added today, highlighted in bold.
 They join the 16 selected to the team on March 2.

 The top two finishers in each of Group A and Group B will advance to the Semifinals (Sept.
 24-25), where each qualifier will face an elimination game against a team from the other Group.
 The two Semifinal winners will meet in the Final, a best-of-three series on Sept.
 27, Sept.
 29 and, if necessary, Oct.
 1.